Did you know the US Consumer Product Safety Commission says window coverings with cords are 1 of the top 5 hazards in your home?

-The answer mostly depends on when your window coverings were manufactured.
 Almost all of the strangulation incidents occur because the child has access to window coverings made before 2000.
 The first recommendation of the US Consumer Product Safety Commission is to buy new window coverings if what you have in your windows was manufactured before 2001.

 Since 2000, there have been many changes to the way we make window coverings that minimize the choking hazard.
 The most common way that a child can strangle himself with cords on a horizontal blind (most common window covering in the U.S.) is to pull the lift cords out from between 2 slats in the blind, creating a loop that is large enough to allow the child to stick his head inside the loop.
-As a result, a significant change was made to the way horizontal blinds are made: There is now a stop placed on the lift cords, just below the headrail (metal piece at the top the holds all the mechanisms).
+As a result, a significant change was made to the way horizontal blinds are made: there is now a stop placed on the lift cords, just below the headrail (metal piece at the top the holds all the mechanisms).
 This stop prevents the cords from being pulled out from the bottom of the blind.

 Other significant regulated changes have also been put in place: